A quiet but significant change has been happening on the internet for the last year.

 I think this is the point many people miss.

-Artificial intelligences are actually trying to find “reliable sources” on the internet.
+Artificial intelligence actually tries to find “reliable sources” on the internet.

 are becoming important.

-For example, a significant difference has started to emerge between sites opened just for SEO, providing no brand feel;
+For instance, a significant difference has begun to emerge between sites launched solely for SEO purposes, which convey no brand feeling,

 and sites with a real user base.